stockgeeks/spring-kafka-poison-pill/README.md

 |------------------------------------------|-------------------------------------------------------------------------|
 | stock-quote-avro-model                   | Holds the Avro schema for the Stock Quote including `avro-maven-plugin` to generate Java code based on the Avro Schema.
 This module is used by both the producer and consumer application.  |

-Note Confluent Schema Registry is running on port: `8081` using Docker (see [docker-compose.yml](docker-compose.yml).
+Note Confluent Schema Registry is running on port: `8081` using Docker see: [docker-compose.yml](docker-compose.yml).

 ## Goal